 For many Australians, possums are not cute, furry creatures seen walking across overhead branches at dusk, they are frustrating, destructive pests which have moved into our backyards, homes and sheds to eat our prized garden produce and leave our verandas smelling from their urination and droppings.

-Trapping: trapping must be done by a qualified pest controller.
-When a possum has been trapped by a professional, release of the possum must be done within 24 hrs of capture and after dusk and within 50metres of trapping site.
+Trapping must be done by a qualified Pest Controller.
+When a possum has been trapped by a professional, release of the possum must be done within 24 hrs of capture and after dusk and within 50metres of the trapping site.

-If a possum is removed by trapping, its home site becomes vacant, ready for another to move in.
-Sprinkling camphor or naphthalene in the occupied space will deter future occupants.
+If a possum is removed by trapping, seal up all entrances.
+(Sprinkling naphthalene (mothballs) in the occupied space will not deter future occupants)

 Possums are protected under the Nature Conservation Act 1980 and it is illegal for an unauthorised person to trap or harm them.
 Trapping, removing or killing a possum without a licence carries severe penalties.